 We recognise that some organisations may want to join together as a group to deliver a project.
-In these circumstances, you must appoint a lead organisation that meets the eligibility criteria detailed in section 4.
+In these circumstances, you must appoint a lead organisation.
 Only the lead organisation can submit the application form and enter into the grant agreement with the Commonwealth.
 The application must identify all other members of the proposed group and include a letter of support from each of the project partners.
 Each letter of support should include:

-- details of the project partner - an overview of how the project partner will work with the lead organisation and any other project partners in the group to successfully complete the project - an outline of the relevant experience and/or expertise the project partner will bring to the group - the roles/responsibilities the project partner will undertake, and the resources it will contribute (if any) - details of a nominated management level contact officer.
+- details of the project partner - an overview of how the project partner will work with the lead organisation and any other project partners in the group to successfully complete the project - an outline of the relevant experience and/or expertise the project partner will bring to the group - the roles/responsibilities the project partner will undertake, and the resources it will contribute (if any)

+details of a nominated management level contact officer.